 The Company has entered into a cost sharing agreement with 360 ONE WAM Limited.
-The Company reimburses two of its employee payroll with a mark-up of 8% as business support income.
+The Company reimburses two of its employee payroll and associated costs incurred with a markup of 8% as business support income and is recognised over time.